DataOps: 5 things that you need to know

 Git is a leading version-control application that allows companies to effectively manage and store version updates in data files.
 It can control and define a particular data analytics pipeline such as source code, algorithms, HTML, parameter files, configuration files, containers and logs.
 Since these data artefacts are simply source code, Git makes them easily discoverable and manageable.

 Jenkins is an open-source server-based application which helps companies seamlessly orchestrate a range of activities to achieve continuous automated integration.
 The platform supports the end-to-end development lifecycle of an application from development to deployment while speeding up the process through automated testing.

 Datadog is an open-source cloud monitoring platform that facilitates full visibility across an application stack by allowing companies to monitor metrics, traces and logs through a unified dashboard.
 The platform comes with around 400 built-in integrations and a predefined dashboard that simplifies the process.

-With time the complexity and scale of enterprise AI and ML applications will only increase, giving rise to the need of convergence in data management practices.
+With time the complexity and scale of enterprise AI and ML applications will only increase, giving rise to the need for convergence in data management practices.
 In order to meet customer demands and deploy applications faster, organizations need to reconcile data cataloging and accessibility functions while ensuring integrity.
-And, this is where DataOps practices can help companies create a difference.
+And, this is where DataOps processes can help companies create a difference.